-These hindcasts are not long enough to test the full robustness of the model in preserving observed water and ice properties at climatic scales (i.e. several decades), as the initial conditions still imprint the model state after 8 years.
-Nevertheless, discrepancies between atmospheric forcing products and differences in upper-ocean and ice physics are sufficient to create diverging upper-ocean and ice states and variabilities in this short period that are worth investigating.
-Moreover, recent satellite missions and extensive and automatized observing in-situ programmes (ARGO floats and ice-tethered profilers to cite a few) create a wealth of data covering the hindcast period which we take advantage of in our evaluation approach.
+(ARGO floats and ice-tethered profilers to cite a few) create a wealth of data covering the hindcast period, which we take advantage of in our validation evaluation approach.
 We are therefore testing the mean state of the model using a few variables, sometimes focusing on some integrated indices over time, or more extensively mapping the model-observation discrepancy in space and time.

-In this contribution, we describe the model components and the verification strategy, along with results of the evaluation of the latest hindcast.
+- 60 In this contribution, we describe the model components and the validation verification strategy, along with results of the validation evaluation of the latest hindcast.
 The objective is to present to the community the progress made and challenges met in developing a high resolution modelling system for the Arctic-Atlantic oceans, in the spirit of Megann et al. (2014).
-In assessing the performance of the latest hindcast in terms of ice properties (concentration, thickness and velocity), we include comparison with an intermediate hindcast and the 1/12° resolution equivalent global simulation ORCA12-T321 of Mercator-Océan.
+In assessing the performance of the latest hindcast in terms of ice properties (concentration, thickness and velocity), we include - 65 comparison with an intermediate hindcast and the 1/12° resolution equivalent global simulation ORCA12-T321 of Mercator-Océan.

-More precisely, Section 2 is divided into the description of the model (domain, model components and parameters; Section 2.1), the input bathymetry and other initial and boundary conditions (Section 2.2), and the description of the verification package (Section 2.3).
+More precisely, Section 2 is divided into the description of the model (domain, model components and parameters; Section 2.1), the input bathymetry and other initial and boundary conditions (Section 2.2), and the description of the validation verification package (Section 2.3).
 Section 3 provides details of the hindcast simulations (Section 3.1), then describes the simulation results in terms of the statistics of the sea surface height, the hydrography and the general circulation (Section 3.2) and in terms of sea-ice metrics (concentration, thickness, volume and drift; Section 3.3).
 Section 4 concludes.

-2 Model setup, input data and verification package
+2 Model setup, input data and validation verification package

-2.1 Model description
+75 2.1 Model description